Arthritis Trial Finder

 |Eligible Ages||7 Years and Over|

 Inclusion Criteria:1.
 Adults with definite or probable JDM and pediatric patients 7 years of age and older with definite or probable JDM.
 2. Body weight of at least 25 kg (or at least 55 lbs) and age ≥ 7 years of age.
-3. Patients must reside within the United States.
+3. Patients must reside within the United States or Canada.
 4. Refractory myositis, as defined by the intolerance to or an inadequate response to corticosteroids plus an adequate regimen of at least one other immunosuppressive agent, including azathioprine, methotrexate, IVIG, mycophenolate mofetil, cyclophosphamide, tacrolimus or cyclosporine A, or a biologic therapy.
 The definition of intolerance is: side effects that require discontinuation of the medication or an underlying condition that precludes the further use of the medication.
 5. At least moderately active disease as documented by:

 - - MD global VAS with a minimum value of 2.5 cm on a 10 cm scale AND - At least 2 other abnormal core set measures listed below: 6.